 Yes, I can.

 I am afraid that we have heard quite a bit of tosh today from the Attorney General, cheered on by the alt-Brit Unionist ultras on the other side of the Chamber.
-Given that he has tried to stop this Parliament having a vote and has failed previously, given that he is in the middle of a power grab, and given that he is now taking the Scottish Parliament’s Bill to court, does he not see why some of us think that the Government harbour views to abolish the Scottish Parliament?
+Given that he has tried to stop this Parliament having a vote and has failed previously, given that he is in the middle of a power grab and given that he is now taking the Scottish Parliament’s Bill to court, does he not see why some of us think that the Government harbour views to abolish the Scottish Parliament?

 Well, that is a bit of a stretch, even for the hon.
 Gentleman—[Interruption.]
 Look, what we are doing here—[Interruption.]
 If I can just interfere in the family dispute that is going on across the Chamber at the moment—what is going on is that we are respecting the devolution settlement.
 I do not expect the hon.
-Gentleman or his colleagues to love the Scotland Act 1998, but I do expect them to have read it, and when they read it, they will see that when disputes such as this arise—there surely is a dispute here—a mechanism is clearly set out for resolving it.
+Gentleman or his colleagues to love the Scotland Act 1998, but I do expect them to have read it, and when they read it, they will see that when such disputes arise—there surely is a dispute here—a mechanism is clearly set out for resolving it.
 If he and we can find a better way of doing it without engaging the time of the Supreme Court, then we and no doubt the Supreme Court will be delighted, but until that agreement is reached, we have to rely on the mechanisms set out in the devolution settlement.

 Yes, there has been excessive gesticulation on both sides of the House.
 The hon.
 Member for Stirling (Stephen Kerr), though he is newly arrived in the House, is what I would call a very over-zealous gesticulator, and we do not need to see his rather eccentric arm-waving, which does not greatly advance the cause.
 However, having heard him prattling away for the last 20 minutes from his seat, perhaps we can now hear him on his feet.

 It is clear to the great Scottish public that the SNP is simply playing political games with this issue.
 It is trying to manufacture a crisis when there is no need for one.
-Does my right hon. and learned Friend agree that the architects of devolution foresaw issues arising about competence, and that the Law Officers of the United Kingdom are now following laid-out due process by referring this matter to the Supreme Court?
+Does my right hon. and learned Friend agree that the architects of devolution foresaw issues arising about competence and that the Law Officers of the United Kingdom are now following laid-out due process by referring this matter to the Supreme Court?

 I agree absolutely with my hon.
 Friend.

 At Prime Minister’s questions, the Prime Minister said, “It is important that we recognise the independence” of another country’s judiciary.
-After the Conservatives lost the argument and a vote in the Scottish Parliament, does this referral not highlight the necessity of an independent Scottish judiciary with its own Supreme Court, and an independent Scottish Parliament whose democratic decisions are not undermined and overruled by a so-called equal partner Government in London?
+After the Conservatives lost the argument and a vote in the Scottish Parliament, does this referral not highlight the necessity of an independent Scottish judiciary with its own Supreme Court and an independent Scottish Parliament whose democratic decisions are not undermined and overruled by a so-called equal-partner Government in London?

 No, I am afraid that the hon.
 Gentleman has misunderstood.
 The dispute is not about how many votes the proposals that he is talking about got.
 The argument here is that once they have passed the Scottish Parliament, we have a real question about whether there was in fact competence to pass them at all.
 That is the issue that in the end the mechanisms require the Supreme Court to resolve, unless we can do it a better way.